vortexgpgpu/vortex_tutorials/VM_Imgs/VM_README.md

 ![Successful Exit Win10](screenshots/windows/vagrant_tutorial_windows10_3.png)

-Note that you can see and log into the VM using the VirtualBox Manager GUI.
-Just remember to start/stop the image with Vagrant, if possible.
+Note that you can see and log into the VM using the VirtualBox Manager GUI with username and password: `vagrant`.
+Just remember to start/stop the image with
+Vagrant, if possible.

 ![VirtualBox Example Win10](screenshots/windows/vagrant_tutorial_windows10_4.png)